stephenreay/php-rfcs/trait-constants.md

 ### Access

-Trait constants must be accessed via either the name of a class that uses the trait, or via the `self` keyword, e.g. from within the trait itself, or within a class that uses it.
+Trait constants must be accessed via either the name of a class that uses the trait, or via the `self` keyword from within the trait, or via a class referencing keyword (i.e. self, static, parent) from within a class (or one of it's child classes) that uses the trait.

 Trait constants cannot be accessed directly via the name of the trait.
 (See https://wiki.php.net/rfc/deprecations_php_8_0#accessing_static_members_on_traits)